This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Types of leaf cuttings

 The wonderful world of plants is known for its immaculate display of diversity.
-As expected, a range of leaf-cutting and growing methods suit different plant species based on their leaf structure.
+As expected, various leaf-cutting and growing methods suit different plant species based on their leaf structure.

 Leaf-petiole